Monroe GA DUI Lawyer – Monroe GA DUI Attorney

 City of Monroe GA DUI Attorney

 If you have were arrested for DUI in Monroe GA or anywhere in Walton County, you should be aware that your driver's license is in jeopardy!
-To save your Georgia driver's license from suspension, you or your Monroe GA DUI Lawyer must file a request for an Administrative License Suspension (ALS) hearing.
+To save your Georgia driver's license from suspension, you or your Monroe GA DUI Lawyer must file a request for an Administrative License Suspension (ALS) hearing or an ignition interlock device.
 The filing fee is $150.
-If this hearing is not requested within the ten-day timeframe, your license will automatically be suspended with no chance for a restricted permit or an early reinstatement.
+If this hearing is not requested within the thirty-day timeframe, your license will automatically be suspended with no chance for a restricted permit or an early reinstatement.
 Contact a Monroe GA DUI Attorney right away!
 Our City of Monroe GA DUI Lawyers are here to help.

 DUI Investigation Information

 DUI investigations are made up of two parts; chemical testing and field sobriety testing (observation).

 Georgia DUI law provides for three different testing methods to test a DUI suspect's blood for the presence of alcohol or drugs to determine if they are under the influence.
 Each of the methods has strengths and weaknesses; and depending on your unique case, you may have to take one or more of them.
 That is why it is crucial to hire an experienced Monroe Georgia DUI Lawyer who knows ways to defend each testing method.
 Our Monroe GA DUI Lawyers have all taken advanced training in chemical testing defense, and our City of Monroe DUI Attorney will explore every possible defense in your case.

 Blood testing is used less for routine DUI investigations but commonly used to test following accidents.
 Hospital blood testing uses several different methods, with gas chromatography being the most common method used.

 Characteristics of Blood-Alcohol Testing

 - Blood-alcohol testing is one of the most accurate tests used to determine a person's blood-alcohol content (BAC).